 Growing up in Chevy Chase, MD, my family had a number of dogs and cats and a general love for animals.
 At Middlebury College, I remained interested in the healthcare profession and majored in neuroscience, though my focus turned to human medicine.
 I spent my summers doing research as well as counseling at the Joslin Diabetes Center in Boston.
-It was not until shortly before my graduation (and after I adopted my cat, Scout) that I revisited my first dream – to become a veterinarian.
+It was not until shortly before my graduation that I revisited my first dream – to become a veterinarian.

 After graduation, I accepted a small animal rotating internship at the Animal Medical Center in New York, NY.
 I saw hundreds of cases and enjoyed the hectic pace of this large non-profit veterinary center.
 After 5 fulfilling years, I was happy to return to Friendship, and my hometown.

-I live in Northwest DC with my husband, our cat, and our shelter dog Madaket, whom I spayed as a third year vet student and never let go.
-Outside of work, I enjoy the outdoors, traveling, and running in Rock Creek Park with Madaket.
+I live in Bethesda, MD with my husband, our two year old daughter Palmer, and our shelter dog Madaket, whom I spayed as a third year vet student and never let go.
+Outside of work, I enjoy the outdoors, traveling, and spending time with family and friends.

 Why Do You Work at Friendship